Cronan Ranch Regional Park - December 2020

 Afterwards, Rich sent out these images, for which I am grateful.

 |talking with Dom while Linda scans for skipping stones|

-It was good to be out on a walk, even this short one.
+It was good to be out on a mid-Winter walk, even a short one.

 We were all back at Roseville by 3 pm & I was home by 4 pm.

 It was a well-planned & executed day out.